-This page overviews policies that guidig Knowledge@UChicago, the University of Chicago's institutional repository.
+This page overviews policies guiding Knowledge@UChicago, the University of Chicago's institutional repository.

 Contributors to Repository

 Contributors must be affiliated with the University of Chicago and have valid CNetID credentials to deposit work in the repository.
-Alumni and other affiliated users without CNet credentials should contact the Knowledge@UChicago team.
+Contributors may include:

 Scope of Deposited Content

-- Deposited content can be scholarly, creative, research-related, or teaching resources.
+- Deposited content can be scholarly, creative and research-related resources.